 The Quickborner management team from Hamburg is credited with developing the first open office layout in the 1950’s.
-But the truth is that some version of the open office layout has existed almost since the very first offices.
+But the truth is that some version of the open office has existed almost since the very first group work spaces were formed.

-For decades, it has been the go-to solution when it comes to office design.
-In fact, a report by the International Facility Management Association found that 70% of offices have an open floor plan.
+For too long, it had been the go-to solution when it came to office design.
+In fact, a report by the International Facility Management Association found that 70% of offices contained an open floor plan - a huge majority.

-So if you’re planning an office design and would like to avoid a potentially costly mistake, here are 9 disadvantages of an open office layout you should consider:
+So if you’re planning an office design and would like to avoid a potentially costly mistake, here are 9 disadvantages of an open office layout you should take note of:

 1. The benefits of easy collaboration are outweighed by the disadvantages of excess noise

 It is a simple fact – the more people you have in one area the noisier it gets.
 There are conversations happening all around you – whether they are happening face to face or over the phone.

 One study has found that overhearing snippets of conversation is more annoying and distracts us more easily than meaningless background noise.

 Ease of collaboration is a major benefit in open office layouts, but when you can barely hear the person on the other end of the line during important business calls it's a disaster.

 2. Anything and everything can be a distraction

 There is only so much you can focus on at one time.
 But in an open office environment, you are bombarded with stimuli on all sides.